 As described in Note 1, "Partnership Organization and Formation," the earnings of the Corporate Entities are subject to U.S. corporate level income tax.
 However, based upon past performance, the Corporate Entities are currently reporting an income tax provision composed primarily of minimum state income taxes.
 A full valuation allowance has been provided against the deferred tax assets (with the exception of certain net operating loss carryforwards ("NOLs") that arose after 2017) based upon an analysis of all available evidence, both negative and positive at the balance sheet date, which, taken as a whole, indicates that it is more likely than not that sufficient future taxable income will not be available to utilize the assets.
-Management's periodic reviews include, among other things, the nature and amount of the taxable income and expense items, the expected timing of when assets will be used or liabilities will be required to be reported and the reliability of historical profitability of businesses expected to provide future earnings.
+Management's periodic reviews include, among other things, the nature and amount of the taxable income and expense items, the expected timing of when assets will be used or liabilities will be required to be reported and the reliability of historical profitability of businesses that are expected to provide future earnings.
 Furthermore, management considered tax-planning strategies it could use to increase the likelihood that the deferred tax assets will be realized.

 As a result of the Tax Cuts and Jobs Act of 2017, NOLs generated by the Corporate Entities beginning in 2018 may be carried forward indefinitely.
-As a result, the Partnership reversed the valuation allowance on certain of these NOLs generated after the 2017 Act, which resulted in a \$496 discrete deferred tax benefit recorded during the first quarter of fiscal 2020.
-The Corporate Entities generated a taxable loss during the 2021 tax year, which resulted in a \$638 discrete deferred tax benefit recorded during the first quarter of fiscal 2022.
+The Corporate Entities generated a taxable loss during the 2022 and 2021 tax years, which resulted in a \$295 and \$638 deferred tax benefit recorded during the first quarter of fiscal 2023 and fiscal 2022, respectively.